General

 Range and Habitat

-Plain Chachalaca: Found primarily in Mexico and the Neotropics.
-Extends into the U.S. in southern Texas along the lower Rio Grande valley.
+Plain Chachalaca: This species is found primarily in Mexico along the Gulf Coast and in the Neotropics.
+Its range extends into the U.S. in extreme southern Texas along the lower Rio Grande valley.
 Inhabits forested areas, particularly early successional and forest edges, thorn scrub, and brushy thickets.

 Breeding and Nesting